BenCellini/CrazyFly/head_tracker/head_roll_tracker_guide.md

 * `vid` must be a MATLAB variable containing the video as a matrix.
 This may change in a future release.

 * `roll_cal`: roll calibration coefficient.
-Normally set to 36.33 from Kim et al 2017, but may be best to do your own calibration.
+Normally set to `36.33` from Kim et al 2017, but may be best to do your own calibration.

 ### Output guide

 [head_roll_tracker.m](head_roll_tracker.m) will not automatically output a data file like many of the other CrazyFly functions.
 Instead, the tracking data (and lots of other data) is stored in the `obj` object.
-Some useful data, like `obj.yaw` & `obj.roll` `obj.roll_idx`, can be saved independent if desired.
+Some useful data, like `obj.yaw` & `obj.roll` `obj.roll_idx`, can be saved independently if desired.

 By running